MilesCranmer/PySR/README.md

                         that much) (default: True) --annealing ANNEALING
-                        Whether to use simulated annealing (default: True) --binary-operators BINARY_OPERATORS [BINARY_OPERATORS ...]
+                        Whether to use simulated annealing (default: True) --equation_file EQUATION_FILE
+                        File to dump best equations to (default: hall_of_fame.csv)
+  --test TEST           Which test to run (default: simple1) --binary-operators BINARY_OPERATORS [BINARY_OPERATORS ...]
                         Binary operators.
 Make sure they are defined in operators.jl (default: ['plus', 'mul'])